What Is The Best RV AC Unit?

 I have to go with the Dometic Brisk II as the best overall RV air conditioner.

-The reason it beat out many of the other similar standard RV AC’s is mostly because of the overall performance and weight.
-I
+The reason it beat out similar RV ACs is mostly because of the overall performance and weight.

 It can take a lot of initial cold air to cool them down.